Camper Battery Charger

 The converter or inverter/charger is usually a built-in component of the camper's electrical system, and it is designed to automatically switch between using AC power from the external source and using DC power from the battery.
 When the camper is plugged into an AC power source, the converter or inverter/charger charges the battery and also powers the camper's electrical systems.

-Deep Cycle Camper Battery
+Camper Deep Cycle Battery

 How Does a Camper Battery Charge When Plugged into AC?